Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering: Experiments

 \section{Experiments}

-We have conducted several experiments to evaluate the performance of our MFB models for the VQA task by using the VQA dataset \cite{antol2015vqa} to verify our approach.
+We have conducted several experiments to evaluate the performance of our MFB models for the VQA task by using the VQA datasets \cite{antol2015vqa,goyal2016making} to verify our approach.
 We first perform ablation analysis on the MFB and MFH baseline models to verify the superior performance of the proposed approaches over existing state-of-the-art methods such as MCB \cite{fukui2016multimodal} and MLB \cite{kim2016hadamard}.
-We then provide detailed analyses of the reasons why our models outperforms their counterparts.
+We then provide detailed analysis of the reasons why our models outperform their counterparts.
 Finally, we choose the optimal hyper-parameters for the MFB or MFH module and train the models with co-attention for fair comparison with the state-of-the-art approaches on the real-world VQA datasets.
-The corresponding source codes and pre-trained models are released at \footnote{\url{https://github.com/yuzcccc/mfb}}.
+The corresponding source codes and pre-trained models are released online\footnote{\url{https://github.com/yuzcccc/vqa-mfb}}.